-Looking for the best tent for your camping trip?
-We're here to help out.
+On the hunt for the best tent for your camping trip?
+We're here to help.
 At the moment, with far-flung foreign travel still complicated at best, camping has seen a boom in popularity.
 The right tent can easily make or break a trip, so before you invest, take a little time to choose carefully – there is a vast array of options on the market, ranging from surprisingly cheap to astonishingly expensive, and teeny-tiny to downright palatial.

 Aside from the number of sleepers (self-explanatory), think about weight.
 While this is most relevant if you're backpacking, even if you're driving it's worth taking a look at how heavy and bulky your tent is before you buy – especially if you need to walk any distance with your tent.
 If you're car camping then reliability, pitch time and extra luxuries like blackout bedrooms to keep the sun out, head-height living areas, and mesh doors for warm evenings should inch up your wishlist.